Fawaz-Khayat/google-calendar/README.md

 ##<a name="installation"></a>Installation
 ###Fullcalendar
-Everything that is needed for the fullcalendar is in this repository to and will work on downloading, however you can pick it up independently at the fullcalendar [website](http://fullcalendar.io/).
+Everything that is needed for the fullcalendar is in this repository, however you can pick it up independently at the fullcalendar [website](http://fullcalendar.io/).

 ###PHP JSON extension
 Look for the install instructions for whichever OS the server is running.